mterczynski/chess/README.md

 -   🔗 `postinstall` - links the packages (run automatically after `npm install`)
 -   📦 `build`: builds all packages
 -   🧽 `cleanup`: clears all generated/built/installed content (such as /coverage, /dist, /node_modules)
--   🧪 `test`: runs the tests in all repositories (todo: make it work on e2e server tests too)
+-   🧪 `test`: runs the tests in all repositories (todo: make it work for e2e server tests too)
 -   🧪 `test:watch`: same as above but in watch mode
 -   🧪 `test:coverage`: runs all tests, produces coverage (open `coverage\lcov-report\index.html` in the browser to see the results)